 - the freedom to determine our curriculum and how we will best assess student achievement and progress.

 A NAIS-Gallup Report on NAIS Graduates (2017) found that compared with graduates of other high schools, independent school graduates complete their degrees more quickly and are less likely to transfer during their undergraduate careers.
 This is critical because consistent progression through college is linked with financial advantages — lower student debt and higher starting salaries – as well as higher career satisfaction and well-being later in life.

 Independent schooling is truly about making a choice.
-Our founding fathers wanted the freedom to pursue life, liberty, and the pursuit of happiness.
 We believe committing to an independent school education prepares students to make the most of the rights and responsibilities they are given.

 Liberal Arts and Sciences is much more than college prep.